Providing legal advice and guidance for the council

 - kept secure

 Where we need to share information about you, we do so under data-sharing arrangements which comply with data protection legislation.
-We may share legal work with three other local authority legal teams, who along with Brighton and Hove City Council form Orbis Public Law.
+We may share legal work with other local authority legal teams, including those which together with Brighton and Hove City Council form Orbis Public Law.
 This allows them to provide legal advice instead of us.
-We do so only under strict data sharing arrangements which are designed to safeguard your data.
+We do so only under strict data sharing arrangements which safeguard your data in compliance with data sharing legislation.

 We may also be required to share your information with our regulators who are permitted access to this information by law, and/or with other organisations where we have a legal obligation to share the information with them.
 This may include our insurers or external auditors.